Shrewsbury School Review: Fees, Rankings And More

 Shrewsbury School Deadline

-The school will aim to have made our decisions by early December, and will then offer successful candidates a place in their Sixth Form, conditional on them achieving at least three GCSEs at Grade 7 and three GCSEs at Grade 5 (or three A and three B grades).
+DecemberDecember 1st – Applicants will be informed whether or not they have received an offer of a place.
+This is normally conditional on them achieving at least three GCSEs at Grade 7 and three GCSEs at Grade 5 (or three A and three B grades).
+We also ask for a Guarantee Deposit to confirm the place in our Sixth Form for that September.

 Shrewsbury School Ranking And Results